LiamRR/JSdns/README.md

 ### How? ###

+1) Install JSdns by running:

 `npm install jsdns`

+2) Whatever host you want to lookup (google.co.uk for example), change the 'host' variable inside of the ' ' quotes.

 `var host = 'www.google.co.uk'; //This is the host you want to look up.`

+3) Run JSdns by running 'node JSdns.js' and the output from the lookup will display in the console.

     $ node JSdns.js
     1 Jan 00:01:01 - IPv4 Address: 216.58.214.3